AI Assistant for Developers on Mac

 - 01Open the file.
 Ask how to export the icons at 2x.

-- 02GuideLayer points at the right panels in the live Figma window.
+- 02GuideLayer lifts the right panels in the live Figma window.

 - 03Skip the ten-minute hunt through menus you've used twice.